spiffzilla/Energy-Log-Server-6.x/12-00-00-Integration_with_AD/12-04-00-Role_mapping.md

 	"CN=security,OU=lab,DC=dev,DC=it,DC=example,DC=com"

-How to the mapping mechanism works ?
+How do the mapping mechanism works ?
 An AD user log in to Energy Log Server.
 In the application there is a admin role, which through the file role-mapping .yml binds to the name of the admin role to which the Admins container from AD is assigned.